vimal-s/tic-tac-toe/README.md

 # Tic Tac Toe

 Tic-tac-toe is a game where 2 players take turns on a 3 x 3 board.
+The goal is to cover the board horizontally, veritcally or diagonally with the players mark.

+This game implements suggested improvements over the original version which can be found [here](https://reactjs.org/tutorial/tutorial.html#inspecting-the-starter-code)

 ## Live Version